mckryton/senfgurke/features/README.md

   detected by a matching letter (e.g. F for failed steps).

   Background:
-  Given the report format is set to progress
+  Given the report format is "progress"

 * [Report in verbose format](report/report_in_verbose_format.feature)